How US-Registered Investment Companies Operate and the Core Principles Underlying Their Regulation

 The majority of investment companies are mutual funds, both in terms of number of funds and assets under management.
 Mutual funds can have actively managed portfolios, in which a professional investment adviser creates a unique mix of investments to meet a particular investment objective, or passively managed portfolios, in which the adviser seeks to track the performance of a selected benchmark or index.
 One hallmark of mutual funds is that they issue redeemable securities, meaning that the fund stands ready to buy back its shares at their next computed net asset value (NAV).
 The NAV is calculated by dividing the total market value of the fund’s assets, minus its liabilities, by the number of mutual fund shares outstanding.

-Money market funds are one type of mutual fund that offer investors a variety of features, including liquidity, a market-based rate of return, and the goal of returning principal, all at a reasonable cost.
+Money market funds are one type of mutual fund.
+They offer investors a variety of features, including liquidity, a market-based rate of return, and the goal of returning principal, all at a reasonable cost.
 These funds, which are typically publicly offered to all types of investors, are registered investment companies that are regulated by the Securities and Exchange Commission (SEC) under US federal securities laws, including Rule 2a-7 under the Investment Company Act.
 That rule contains numerous risk-limiting conditions concerning portfolio maturity, quality, diversification, and liquidity.
 Since October 2016, institutional prime money market funds (funds that primarily invest in corporate debt securities) and institutional municipal money market funds maintain a floating NAV for transactions based on the current market value of the securities in their portfolios.
 Government money market funds and retail money market funds (funds designed to limit all beneficial owners of the funds to natural persons) are allowed to use the amortized cost method of pricing or penny rounding—or both—to seek to maintain a stable share price.
-Money market fund boards of directors also have the ability to impose liquidity fees or to suspend redemptions temporarily if a fund’s level of weekly liquid assets falls below a certain threshold.
+Money market funds’ boards of directors also have the ability to impose liquidity fees or to suspend redemptions temporarily if a fund’s level of weekly liquid assets falls below a certain threshold.

 Unlike mutual funds, closed-end funds do not issue redeemable shares.* Instead, they issue a fixed number of shares that trade intraday on stock exchanges at market-determined prices.
 Investors in a closed-end fund buy or sell shares through a broker, just as they would trade the shares of any publicly traded company.
 For more information on closed-end funds, see chapter 5.